smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 The door crashed open.

 Sisyphus and Daedalus stood at the worktable.
 Blueprints spread between them.
 Tools organized in neat rows.
-Two wine cups waiting on the shelf.
+Two wine cups ready on the table.
 A lamp burning steady.

 They looked up.
 Not startled.
 Not afraid.
 Just... interrupted.